Using big data technologies for your business is a really attractive thing, and Apache Hadoop makes it even more appealing nowadays,

 On the other hand, just measuring data by the size of your database may be deceptive since your computations may be larger.
 At times you may be doing more of mathematical computing or analyzing the permutation of a small data set that can be much larger than actual data.
 Therefore the key is to “Know Your Data, and know it well”.

 You may have several terabytes of data in your data warehouse or various other data sources.
 However, one very important factor you must consider before you start creating a Hadoop Cluster is the growth of that data.

 Ask some simple questions to your data analysts like

 - How fast is this data growing?
-Is this data growing with very fast pace?
+Is this data growing at a very fast pace?

-- What will be the size of data after few months or years from now?
+- What will be the size of data after a few months or years from now?

 Several companies have grown the data over years not days or months.
 In case your data growth is not really fast enough, I would suggest considering options of Archiving and Purging (described later in this article) instead of direct jumping on to creating a Hadoop cluster.